Artificial intelligence is no longer the stuff of science fiction. It’s not even some distant future technology that may or may not come to fruition.

 Southwest Airlines is just one example of a company that’s investing in data analytics as a path to greater fuel efficiency

-Nearly every airline declined in customer satisfaction in 2022.
+According to the American Consumer Satisfaction Index, nearly every airline declined in customer satisfaction in 2022.
 Not only can AI improve the aircraft maintenance and operation side, but also the customer-facing parts of the business.

 These include chatbots to converse with customers, discover their pain points, and deliver solutions.
 By automating the more tedious conversations, AI can free up human workers to deliver the personal experiences that a machine simply can’t do.